mkoeppel/Markov_Market/README.md

 # Markov_Simulation_Supermarket

 Using fictional customer data of a supermarket we answer several business questions regarding customer behaviour and to model their way through the supermarket.
-The project can be divided in the ffollowing steps:
+The project can be divided in the following steps:

 Exploratory data analysis \
 Calculation of transition probablilities \
-Markov-Chain simulation \
+Markov-Chain modeling + Monte-Carlo simulation \
 Visualization

-The code to answer these questions is provided in the jupyter notebook 'EDA_TransitionProbabil.ipynb'.
+The code to answer these business questions is provided in the jupyter notebook 'EDA_TransitionProbabil.ipynb':

 1. How many customers are present in each section of the supermarket throughout the week?
 2. What is the total number of customers in each section over time?